Alkiviadroot/SQL-Update/README.md

 # Installation

-## Running the Scrip
+## Running the Script
 There is 2 ways to use the script.
-You can downlaod all the needed packages to run the python script directlly __*OR*__ you can use the prepacaged (*executable*) version that I made in the **dist/** directory.
-Both ways will work fine its up to your personal preferece.
+You can download all the needed packages to run the python script directly __*OR*__ you can use the prepackaged (*executable*) version that I made in the **dist/** directory.
+Both ways will work fine its up to your personal preference.

 ---
 ---